mthahzan/react-component-action-debouncer/README.md

    - You can select either from `Debouncer.TYPE.LEADING_EDGE` or `Debouncer.TYPE.TRAILING_EDGE`

 3. `propTypesToDebounce` - The props to intercept and debounce. **Required**
    - This can be a string or an array of strings.
-See above [advanced usage](#advanced-usage) for more details.
+See above [usages](#usage) for more details.